 Turn your manual testers into automation experts!
 Request a DemoStart testRigor Free

-Cloud Testing Guide: Needs, Examples, Tools, and Benefits
+Cloud Testing: Needs, Examples, Tools, and Benefits

 The IT industry has been increasingly migrating to the cloud.
 You can view “the cloud” as computing services — including servers, storage, databases, networking, software, and analytics — over the Internet.
 Cloud is even being put to use in quality assurance (QA).
 One way to look at the cloud is to imagine running a factory that requires electricity.
 In a traditional setting, akin to traditional on-premises IT infrastructure, you might decide to build and maintain your own power plant.
 This approach ensures you have direct control over your power supply, but it’s costly, requires a lot of space, and you have to manage everything yourself, from installation to maintenance and upgrades.Instead of building your own power plant, you can connect your factory to the public electricity grid.
 In this analogy, this grid is managed by a utility company – a cloud provider.
 This comparison illustrates why many businesses are moving towards the cloud – it allows them to focus on their core activities without the complexities of managing IT infrastructure.

-What is cloud testing?
+What is Cloud Testing?

 Cloud testing is a software testing methodology where applications are tested within a cloud computing environment.
 In simpler terms, it means leveraging the power of cloud resources to test software more effectively.